martha92/MeTooAnalysis/README.md

 python combineDatasets.py #merge instagram and twitter schema into one consolidated dataset
 ```
 **3. Exploratory Data Analysis:**

+> What are the different countries/regions and languages that became part of #MeToo?

 ```Insights:```
 * __English__ was the most preferred language (90% tweets) followed by Spanish (5%) & French (1%)